Hand Blown Glass Sculpture by Graeme Hawes

 The sculpture’s inner surface is also perfectly polished and smooth to the touch.
 This hand blown glass sculpture draws the eye in to see it’s inner beauty.

 N.B.
-Please note the image shown is an example of ones in the series.
+The image shown is an example of one in the series.
 Slight variations in colour and form will occur as every piece is uniquely fashioned just for you.
 Therefore, no two pieces of Graeme Hawes Glass art are ever the same.
 Graeme personally signs each piece.
+Sizes are approximate.